By swimming with sharks or diving with them, you can actually help save sharks and the entire marine ecosystem.

 Swimming with sharks and encouraging shark tourism may sound like a contradiction.
 Most tourists want to avoid sharks.
 No surfer ever entered the water saying I hope I see a shark today!

-But there is a select group of adventure travellers that will seek out swimming with sharks.
+But there is a select group of adventure travelers that will seek out swimming with sharks.
 I had no idea about this until I watched the documentary Sharkwater.
-The photo book is one of my all-time favourite books.
+The photo book is one of my all-time favorite books.

 I quickly became obsessed with sharks and learned that a select group of scuba divers seek out sharks and they’ll go to the ends of the earth to do find them.
 I became one of them.

 If sharks are worth more alive – from the money that shark tourism brings in, governments will do more to protect them from shark finning.

 This is the cruel practice of cutting off the shark fins, then throwing the rest of the shark in the water.
 The shark then drowns.
 Or is eaten alive by other fish.
 All for a bowl of shark fin soup which is popular in some parts of Asia.

 Watch this short video by National Geographic to see what a cruel practice it is:

 Shark finning is one of the major threats to sharks.
 An estimated 73 million sharks are killed each year.
 It’s unsustainable and incredibly cruel to the individual shark.

 It’s illegal in most countries.
 However, enforcement is sparse in many countries due to the lack of funds to patrol the waters.

 Therefore that’s why I believe that encouraging more adventurers to swim or dive with sharks, promoting shark tourism, is one of the keys to saving sharks.